How to care for ageing relatives

 If you’ve got wet macular degeneration, there are a few treatments like medication, surgery and laser therapy.
 These are all done by your ophthalmologist.
 Right now, macular degeneration can’t be reversed, but it can be slowed.

-As we said, there’s no treatment, but you’re not a powerless pawn!
-Keeping away from the smokes together with a healthy diet and lifestyle may help.
-Chat with your doctor about what you can do and get some diet advice.
+As we said, there’s no treatment, but keeping away from cigarettes together with a healthy diet and lifestyle may help.
+Speak with your doctor about what you can do and get some diet advice.
 Also, dry macular degeneration can deteriorate into the rapid wet type, so be sure to get yourself checked out.

 Screenings for macular degeneration are free if your optometrist bulk bills.
 You can claim part of the cost of subsequent retinal photography on your Extras cover under Health Screening from your Health Management benefits on all our extras covers.
 Check out your limits on our app or log in to Online Member Services to check your benefits and limits.